How to flush Postfix’ mail queue from the command line and delete all mail from the queue? Easy, use the Postfix

 Or release all hold mails from the hold queue:

 Are you running multiple Postfix mail instances?
 Use

 postmulti -i <instance> -x mailq postmulti -i <instance> -x postsuper -d ALL postmulti -i <instance> -x postsuper -d ALL deferred postmulti -i <instance> -x postsuper -d ALL hold

-How to flush postfix mail queue and its various operations.
+How to flush postfix mail queue, delete all mail, and its various operations.